William Lewis (journalist): Role in the parliamentary expenses scandal

 Lewis's involvement in the scandal began when he was told by colleagues that they had been approached by an intermediary on behalf of a source who said that they had four years' worth of MPs' data copied onto a disk.
 After establishing that the paper would not be breaking the law by accepting the disc, and that the story was in the public interest, Lewis approved negotiation with the intermediary.

-In 2012, Lewis told the Leveson Inquiry: "the reason [the source] had come to the Telegraph was he wanted to ensure fair and balanced coverage.
-He wanted to be certain that the Labour MPs and the Conservative MPs all had their chance to have their day in the sun, as it were."
 The intermediary, a former SAS officer John Wick, had already offered the story to a number of other newspapers, all of whom had been reluctant to take the risk of publishing, or meet the price set by Wick.
 Once Lewis's team concluded negotiations with the source, the Telegraph team had only ten days to investigate the data on the disk which meant wading through more than a million documents.
-Once Lewis saw the information on the disc he realised that he had to run the story.
-Lewis told Lord Leveson: "I became very aware that it was my responsibility to bring this to the public domain.
-It was no longer going to be a choice for me as editor."

 Lewis stressed to his colleagues that he wanted the Telegraph to be seen as fair and balanced in their approach.
-They concluded that they should start with the government and then move into the opposition as it was then, the Conservative Party.

 The next stage involved the team writing to each MP to put them on notice that a story was being written, and then to wait for the replies.
 The first MP to revert to the Telegraph team was Secretary of State for Justice Jack Straw.
 Straw replied, confirming the information in the letter and explaining his expenses.
 Lewis told the Leveson enquiry: "Only then did I feel able to give the green light to publication that evening."
-He added, "I remain hugely proud of -- given the intensity with which the MPs' expenses team had to work, the incredible pressure they worked under, continual threat of trying to be stopped what they were doing, I think this record is one we should be proud of."
-He added: "I was also aware that this story was laced with risk all round, as the best and most important journalism tends to be."